remy/nodemon/faq.md

 If you find your files aren't being monitored, either nodemon isn't restarting, or it reports that zero files are being watched, then you may need the polling mode.

-To enable polling use the legacy flag either via the terminal:
+To enable polling, use the legacy flag either via the terminal:

 ```shell
 $ nodemon --legacy-watch